With the contribution of the LIFE programme of the European Union.

 The leather tanning processes using these CMNT will have lower chemical hazards, sustainable costs, reduced waste and improved circularity (recycle/re-use of waste) compared to the conventional processes from based on chrome, synthetic tannins, and aldehydes thanks to:

-- An innovative Ultra-Filtration / Nano-Filtration purification process (UF/NF) will be scaled up to separate Concentrated Purified Natural Tannins (CPNT) from non-tanning Low Molecular Weight Substances (LMWS), starting from most commonly used chestnut and quebracho extracts.
+- An innovative purification process will allow to separate Concentrated Purified Natural Tannins (CPNT) from non-tanning Substances, starting from most commonly used chestnut and quebracho extracts.

 - A chemical modification of CPNT according to green chemistry principles (bio-based chemicals, zero-waste) to produce the final tanning agent, our CMNT.

 - A new leather making process including these modified natural tannins in order to reach new properties and performances, while turning leather scraps into organic fertilisers.

 - A replication of the LIFE I’M TAN process in other tanneries around the EU, drawing up a business plan for the market introduction of new products / processes.

 - An analysis of the innovative process impact through Life Cycle Assessment (LCA), Life Cycle Cost (LCC), Social Life Cycle Assessment (sLCA), with Environmental Product Declaration (EPD), Product Environmental Footprint (PEF) and Ecolabel certification to demonstrate the sustainability of the production chain, from natural tannins extraction to leather production and wastewater treatment.

 The results of the I’M-TAN project will be measured according to different parameters linked to circular economy and sustainability principles.
 This is what we aim to reach: